 Finally, you often have to make sure your webinar recording is of a specific format to be shared online.
 So it might be necessary to convert your video from one format to another.
 The best app to do that is without doubt Permute.

 Permute transforms images, audio, and video files on the fly, regardless of the format you have in mind.
 Just drag and drop your files into it, use a dropdown to select the right format, and click to convert.
 In addition to such transformations, Permute even has some light editing features like merging two videos into one or adding subtitles.

-Best of all, Capto, Yac, CleanShot X, Hustl, HoudahSpot, and Permute are all available to you for free for seven days through the trial of Setapp, a platform with more than 220 Mac and iOS apps that help you to bring any task to completion.
+Best of all, Capto, Tape, CleanShot X, Hustl, HoudahSpot, and Permute are all available to you for free for seven days through the trial of Setapp, a platform with more than 240 Mac, iOS, and web apps that help you to bring any task to completion.
 Try every Setapp app at no cost today and make your to-dos at work much easier.